NiBuch/LackRack-20XX/README.md

 together, lay your rails down the edge you'll be attaching them to.
 I attached mine such that the rackmount holes were inside the rack (invisible from the front), but it was a strictly aesthetic decision.
-Regardless of whether your rackmount holes are rear- or front-facing, make sure that the non-rackmount holes on the rails are on the inside of the legs, and that your rail is flush with the bottom of leg that will be attached to the bottom base.
+Regardless of whether your rackmount holes are rear- or front-facing, make sure that the non-rackmount holes on the rails are on the inside of the legs, and that your rail is flush with the bottom of the leg that will be attached to the bottom base.
 When you're comfortable with the placement, drill a small hole towards the bottom of the leg, using the rail's holes as a guide.
 Do the same at the topmost hole, then put a screw through each to attach the rail to the leg.
-Using a larger bit, also add wood screws to the non-rackmount side using this process, being careful not to hit the rackmount screws with your wood screws.
-The combination of these will hold the leg in place while we measure and pre-drill the other holes.</td></tr>
+Using a larger bit, drill holes and add wood screws to the non-rackmount side using this same process, being careful not to hit the rackmount screws when drilling and screwing them in.
+The combination of these will hold the leg in place while we measure and pre-drill the other rackmount holes.</td></tr>
 </table>

 Note that the legs themselves are hollow except at the top, near where they connect to the table base.
 Take your time,